jaypeche/picoscope-overlay/README.md

 ```

-* Now run as user, from your desktop manager in Applications/Electronics/PicoScope desktop menu ...
+* Now run as user, from your desktop environment in Applications/Electronics/PicoScope menu ...
 * Enjoy !